Ryo-N7/Ryo-N7.github.io/_posts/2017-09-18-global-peace-index.md

     ## 14         Norway 2017   14
     ## 15        Hungary 2017   15

-We can see here that there are countries with a tied ranking due to similar GPI scores (shown in original GPI table), first let's get rid of the `=` symbol and then replace
+We can see here that there are countries with a tied ranking due to similar GPI scores (shown in original GPI table), first let's get rid of the `=` symbol:

 ``` r
 GPI_rank <- GPI_rank %>% mutate(rank = str_replace(rank, "\\=", ""))   #   take out '=' in rank values
 ```

-Now let's change the `rank` variable into a numeric format and finally reorder the dataframe so that the rows are arranged in a way where ranks are in ascending order for each year (2008: Rank \#1 - \#163, 2009: Rank \#1 - \#163, etc.).
+Now let's change the `rank` variable into a **numeric** format and finally reorder the dataframe so that the rows are arranged in a way where ranks are in ascending order for each year (2008: Rank \#1 - \#163, 2009: Rank \#1 - \#163, etc.).

 ``` r
 GPI_rank$rank <- as.numeric(GPI_rank$rank)